EMF & ELF Health Risks: Get The Facts

 To help bring some clarity to this topic, empirical evidence from two credible and impartial reference sources, The Food and Drug Administration and The World Health Organization, are herein provided.

-One of the main scare tactics that seem to be prevalent on the internet these days is that low-intensity levels of EMF, with a milliGauss reading of 100 milliGauss or less, is dangerous to human health.
+One of the main scare tactics that seem to be prevalent on the internet these days is that low-intensity levels of EMF, with a milliGauss reading of 100 milliGauss or less, are dangerous to human health.
+But what does that mean?

 Here are a few facts to help put in perspective Gauss meter readings of EMF: